agarwalmanvi/agarwalmanvi.github.io/_projects/faststructurepe.md

 3. Grooving Similarity (best = highest)
 4. Note Density Distance (best = lowest).

 We render each MIDI file into audio with `muspy`.
-We also plot the melody (in red) and accompaniment (in blue) tracks as a pianoroll and display them below with the audio.
+We also plot the melody tracks (in red) and the accompaniment track (in blue) as a pianoroll and display them below with the audio.
 We additionally also provide the melody-only audio, so you can compare what the added accompaniment contributes to the song.